Schwenger/House-Of-Tweets/README.md

 - script (as in "typescript", appeared in BSD 3.0)

 ##### Linux
-- Ubuntu: `sudo apt-get install -qq libav-tools npm rabbitmq-server` (python, pip, and bsdutils?)
+- Ubuntu: `sudo apt-get install -qq libav-tools rabbitmq-server` (python, pip, and bsdutils?)
 - Debian: `sudo apt-get install -qq libav-tools npm rabbitmq-server python3-dev python3-pip bsdutils`

 Some systems (Ubuntu and Debian, at least) install the `node` binary in